mk-fg/reliable-discord-client-irc-daemon/README.md

 - Per-server and global catch-all channels to track general activity.

-- Limited translation for using discord user mentions and emojis in sent messages, edits and deletions.

 - Configurable local name aliases/renames, outgoing message blocks/replacements,
   regexp-filtering for received messages.